Subscribe to receive Daily Announcements

 RECOGNITION FOR BHS WRITERS!

-Congratulations to Cami R!
-Her memoir is being published in Teen Ink's National Print magazine, which has a circulation of over a half-million readers and represents the best pieces submitted across the country.
+Teen Ink's National Print magazine, which has a circulation of over a half-million readers and represents the best pieces submitted across the country, has published pieces by 2 of our students.
+Previously Cami R. had her memoir published.
+Now Clark G. has a poem appearing in their pages!
+Congratulations!

 Several students were also recognized by Scholastic for their writing: Receiving a Poetry Silver Key: